1204 W Nevada Street

-Professor Tahmahkera also is a scriptwriter and voiceover artist (Quanah Parker for TED-Ed), songwriter, film consultant, Indigenous film series (e.g., Briscoe Western Art Museum in San Antonio, 2018), writes curriculum guides (LaDonna Harris: Indian 101 and Through the Repellent Fence).
+Professor Tahmahkera also is a scriptwriter and voiceover artist (Quanah Parker for TED-Ed), songwriter, film consultant, Indigenous film series curator, and documentary curriculum guide writer (LaDonna Harris: Indian 101 and Through the Repellent Fence).
 He also serves on the editorial board of the Journal of Cinema and Media Studies and volunteers for Illinois Radio Reader.
-He has delivered invited talks, such as the 2017 annual Shaw Lecture in American Studies at Dickinson College, interviewed on podcasts like Eric Molinsky's Imaginary Worlds, and served on the Community Advisory Board of KLRU, the Austin-based affiliate of PBS.
+He has delivered invited talks such as the Shaw Lecture in American Studies at Dickinson College, interviewed on podcasts like Eric Molinsky's Imaginary Worlds, and served on the Community Advisory Board of KLRU, the Austin-based affiliate of PBS.

 Tahmahkera, D. (2018).
 Hakarʉ Marʉʉmatʉ Kwitaka?
 Seeking Representational Jurisdiction in Comanchería Cinema.
 Native American and Indigenous Studies, 5(1), 100. https://doi.org/10.5749/natiindistudj.5.1.0100